Sexual health is something that is still subject to stigma.

 There is a large variety of contraceptives available:

 You need to find the form of contraception that’s right for you.
-The important thing, though, is that practicing safe sex will help you to look after your sexual health.
+The important thing, though, is that practising safe sex will help you to look after your sexual health.

 Remember that not all forms of contraception will protect you against infections or disease — contraception shouldn’t just be about pregnancy prevention, but sexual protection too.